somramnani/crystals-collector/README.md

 A game were the player has to guess the numbers with Crystals which have values of numbers.

-## What Is Used:
+## Tools/Languages Used:
-HTML, CSS , JavaScript & JQuery. <br/>
-Bootstrap is also used for styling.
+- HTML/CSS
+- Bootstrap
+- JavaScript
+- JQuery

 ## How The App Works: